-Of Counselin Eau Claire, Menomonie, and Black River Falls
+Of Counselin Eau Claire, Menomonie, Black River Falls, and Wausau

 Weld Riley, S.C., has access to fourteen Of Counsel attorneys whose collective experience provides the firm with an invaluable source of advice, experience and guidance.